vadimcn/codelldb/MANUAL.md

 ### Python expressions
 Prefix: `/py `<br>
 Python expressions support full Python syntax.
-In addition to that, any identifier prefixed by `$`, will be replaced with the value of the corresponding debuggee variable.
-Such values may be mixed with regular Python variables.
+Any identifier prefixed by `$` is substituted with the corresponding debuggee variable; these values can be mixed with normal Python variables.
 For example, `/py [math.sqrt(x) for x in $arr]` will evaluate to a list of square roots of the values contained in the array variable `arr`.

-The environment in which Python expressions are executed is shared with the internal Python interpreter of the debugger and is affected by the `script ...` command.
-This may be used to import Python modules you are going to use later.
+Python execution shares the debugger’s embedded interpreter state and honors prior `script ...` commands.
 For example, in order to evaluate `math.sqrt(x)` above, you'll need to have imported the `math` package via `script import math`.
 To import Python modules on debug session startup, use `"initCommands": ["script import ..."]`.